Rebetiko: Postwar period

 A comparable development also took place on the vocal side.
-In 1952 a young singer named Stelios Kazantzidis recorded a couple of rebetika songs that were quite successful.
-Although he would continue in the same style for a few years it was quickly realized, by all parties involved, that his singing technique and expressive abilities were too good to be contained within the rebetiko idiom.
-Soon well-known composers of rebetika—like Kaldaras, Chiotis, Klouvatos—started to write songs tailored to Stelios powerful voice and this created a further shift in rebetika music.
+In 1952, a young singer named Stelios Kazantzidis recorded a couple of rebetika songs that were quite successful.
+Although he would continue in the same style for a few years, it was quickly realized, by all parties involved, that his singing technique and expressive abilities were too good to be restricted to rebetiko.
+Soon, well-known composers of rebetika—like Kaldaras, Chiotis, Klouvatos—began to write songs tailored to Stelios' powerful voice and this created a further shift in rebetika music.
 The new songs had a more complex melodic structure and were usually more dramatic in character.
 Kazantzidis went on to become a star of the emerging laiki music.

-Kazantzidis, however, did not only contribute to the demise of classical rebetika (of the Piraeus style that is).
+Kazantzidis, however, not only contributed to the demise of classical rebetika of the Piraeus style.
 Paradoxically, he was also one of the forerunners of its revival.
-In 1956 he started his cooperation with Vassilis Tsitsanis who, in addition to writing new songs for Kazantzidis, also gave him some of his old ones to reinterpret.
+In 1956 he started his cooperation with Vassilis Tsitsanis, who, in addition to writing new songs for Kazantzidis, also gave him some of his old ones to reinterpret.
 Kazantzidis, thus, sung and popularized such rebetika classics as "Synnefiasmeni Kyriaki" (Clouded Sunday), "Bakse tsifliki" and "Ta Kavourakia".
-These songs, and many others, previously unknown to the wider public, suddenly became cherished and sought-after.
+These songs, and many others, previously unknown to the wider public, suddenly became cherished and sought after.

-At about the same time many of the old time performers—both singers and bouzouki players—abandoned the musical scene of Greece.
+At about the same time, many of the old-time performers—both singers and bouzouki players—abandoned the musical scene of Greece.
 Some of them died prematurely (Haskil, Ninou), others emigrated to the US (Binis, Evgenikos, Tzouanakos, Kaplanis), while some quit music life for other work (Pagioumtzis, Genitsaris).
-This, of course, created a void which had to be filled with new blood.
-In the beginning the new recruits—like for example Dalia, Grey and Kazantzidis—stayed within the bounds of classical rebetica.
+This, of course, created a void that had to be filled with new blood.
+In the beginning, the new recruits—like, for example, Dalia, Grey and Kazantzidis—stayed within the bounds of classical rebetica.
 Soon, however, their youthful enthusiasm and different experiences found expression in new stylistic venues which eventually changed the old idiom.

 This combined situation contributed, during the 1950s, to the almost total eclipse of rebetiko by other popular styles.
 By the late 1950s, rebetiko had declined; it only survived in the form of archontorebetiko (αρχοντορεμπέτικο, 'posh rebetiko' or 'bourgeois rebetiko'), a refined style of rebetiko that was far more accepted by the upper class than the traditional form of the genre.